 Travel and diabetes

 People with diabetes can travel just the same as people without diabetes.
-But, you will need to do some formal planning to make sure travel plans include management of diabetes.
+You will need to do more planning to make sure travel plans include management of diabetes.

 Key points to remember about travelling with diabetes

 Make sure travel plans include management of diabetes.